 Ellison Lynn Shieh is a writer and filmmaker with a passion for storytelling.
 In 2015 they received their A.A. in Movie Making from Bellevue College, and continued on to the Advanced Track Video Production program there.
 Along with working for the College Channel and Bellevue TV through Advanced Track, they are a project manager with the Seattle Asian American Film Festival.
 Ellison seeks to create diverse, inclusive, and compelling narratives through the many mediums, and their works include short films and documentary pieces.
 Intersectionalism and their identity plays a role in what they do and how they approach their work.
 With much faith in the power and influence of media, they strive to make a difference through their creations. *Ellison is a nonbinary individual who uses they/them.

 A strong believer in women's rights, Deeqa Mah is an aspiring public health major in the Seattle area.
-She enjoys watching foreign films, and dreams of creating her own films some day.
+She enjoys watching foreign films, and some day dreams of creating her own films.
 Along with creating her own films, she plans on forming her own non-profit surrounded around mental health of the younger generations back home in Somalia.
-In her spare time she volunteers with youth, as she loves working with children.
+In her spare time, she volunteers with youth, as she loves working with children.

 Marisol Lopez was raised in Quincy, WA.
 She made the move to this area in order to pursue a passion through film and video production.
 She received her A.A. in Arts and Science from Big Bend Community College in 2014 and her A.A. in Movie Making from Bellevue College in 2016.
 Marisol is a proud immigrant from Jalisco, Mexico who is passionate about cultural diversity, and social justice.
 Marisol is also involved with the LGBTQ community, being the LGBTQ Coordinator for Bellevue College in 2014-2016.
 She strives to express these passions through the medium of film.